BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

     linkStyle 23 stroke:green,stroke-width:2.0px
     linkStyle 24 stroke:#55f,stroke-width:2.0px
 ```
-This not only provides validation, but allows for automated updating
+The signature not only provides validation, but allows for automated
-of the Envelope (with `hasCOVID` equal to `1` if necessary!) at a
+updating of the Envelope (with `hasCOVID` equal to `1` if necessary!)
-later point, provided that the `pubkey` and signature continue to
+at a later point, provided that the `pubkey` and signature continue to
 match.

-A new Envelope will be generated for each close locale that someone
+A Envelope like this would be generated for each close locale that
-stays at for more than a few minutes.
-The keypairs will be constantly
+someone stays at for more than a few minutes.
+The keypairs that
-changing, generated by HD (Hierarchical Deterministic) Key algorithms,
+identify the person would be constantly changing, generated by HD
+(Hierarchical Deterministic) Key algorithms, providing the user with
-providing the user with easy access to the whole set of them while
+easy access to the whole set of them while maintaining their
-maintaining their non-correlatability.
+non-correlatability.

-This is probably sufficient to maintain privacy, but as an additional
+This would probably be sufficient to maintain privacy, but as an additional
 protection, location data can also be elided:
 ```
 {